 The interactive installation berührt - geführt [touched - guided] by Joseph Baader tries to give the viewer an experience of the invisible spirals of everyday life.
 Using a self-made touch screen, the user creates spirals by touching the monitor, which then seem to flow from nothingness to infinity.
 While the spirals are self-sustaining and still lingering, a new spiral emerges through each further touch, which at first appears endless, but then turns up dependent on random parameters and finally extinguishes itself.
 The traces form a texture that grows steadily over several hours and fills the circular screen further.
 Each spiral is assigned a Shepard tone, which rotates around the base parallel to the respective spiral on four monitors positioned in the circle.

-Zwischenraum is the final project of Rebecca Himmerich in the upper-level Visual Music module, and supervised by Andreas Kolinski, assistant professor of Computer-based Media Composition, and me at the Institute For Music And Media.
+berührt – geführt [touched - guided] was completed in the 2016/17 winter semester as Joseph Baader's final project in the upper-level Visual Music module, and supervised by Marcus Schmickler, assistant professor of Composition, and me at the Institute For Music And Media.